NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 - Make sure you have the right board and programmer selected.
   - On a Mac, this will be something like `/dev/cu.usbserial-AG0JL8H4`.
 It is definitely not anything like `tty.usbserial-AG0JL8H4` or `cu.Bluetooth-Incoming-Port` or `cu.iPhone-WirelessiAPv2`.
-  - On a PC, it is probably the lowest-numbered "COM" port.
+  - On a PC, it is probably the highest-numbered "COM" port.
 - Try a different USB port.
 Laptops generally have multiple, internal USB hubs and some don’t play well with Arduino.
 - Try a USB 2.0 port.
 Sometimes programming doesn’t work over USB 3.0.
 If your computer has a USB 2.0 hub use it.
 If not, get a USB 2.0 hub and plug the Arduino into that.
 On some machines the blue USB ports are 3.0 and black ones are 2.0.
 - Unplug everything, quit Arduino, plug everything back in, restart Arduino.